Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 If you have configured unbound to resolve outside hostnames, then the following check should be performed.
 If you have not done this, then this check may be skipped.

-Run the following on one of the master or worker nodes (not the pit):
+Run the following on one of the master or worker nodes (not the PIT node):

 ```bash
 ncn# nslookup cray.com ; echo "Exit code is $?"